Akha people: Contemporary issues

+In Thailand, laws have been passed that regulate forest usage in a way that impacts the traditional Akha lifestyle, including the 2007 Community Forest Act.
+The Asia-Pacific Human Rights Information Center, a Japanese group involved in indigenous peoples rights, wrote:

 "These laws and resolutions have had severe impacts on indigenous peoples' rights to residence and land.
 Under these laws and resolutions millions of hectares of land have been declared as reserved and conservation forests, or protected areas.
 Today, 28.78% of Thailand is categorized as protected areas.
 As a result, thousands of farmers previously living in the forest or relying on the forest for their livelihood have been arrested and imprisoned and their lands seized.
 Cases have been filed against them for the so-called encroachment on government land."

-Despite having signed and ratified the Convention on Biological Diversity, the Thai government has not changed laws to adhere to those recommendations emphasizing respect for the rights of indigenous peoples and their full and effective participation in protected areas management and policy-making.